The kinematic cosmic dipole beyond Ellis and Baldwin: Kinematic dipole without any assumption on the spectrum and number count

-The precedent remark on the necessity to take this spectral index at the flux limit in the general case is still valid here, even though within our simplifying assumption that all sources have the same spectral profile it can be simplified.
-Note that with $T_X(\nu)=\nu_\obs\delta(\nu-\nu_\obs)$ for a given wavelength $\nu_\obs$, we obtain the same coefficients as for the monochromatic survey, which is expected.
-If we also suppose that $S\propto s(\nu)=\nu^{-\alpha}$, we have $\alpha_{\rm eff}=\alpha$, whatever be the filter $T_X(\nu)$.
-We have shown that the EB formula \eqref{eq:EB_formula} is still valid for any spectrum profile and luminosity function in photometric survey, provided that the $x$ and $\alpha$ coefficient are defined with more precision.
-However, as before we lost the property of the redshift independence of this spectral index.
+This effective index characterizes how luminosity evolves with a spectral shift, similar to the previous spectral index.
+The previous remark about needing this spectral index at the flux limit in the general case remains valid here, even though it can be simplified under our assumption that all sources share the same spectral profile.
+Note that with $T_X(\nu)=\nu_\obs\delta(\nu-\nu_\obs)$ for a given wavelength $\nu_\obs$, we obtain the same coefficients as for the monochromatic survey, as expected.
+If we also assume $S\propto s(\nu)=\nu^{-\alpha}$, then $\alpha_{\rm eff}=\alpha$, regardless of the filter $T_X(\nu)$.
+We showed that the EB formula \eqref{eq:EB_formula} remains valid for any spectrum profile and luminosity function in the photometric survey, provided that the $x$ and $\alpha$ coefficients are defined with more precision.
+However, as before, we lose the redshift independence of this spectral index, and a single intrinsic galactic spectrum exhibits a different $\alpha_{\rm eff}$ depending on how much it has been redshifted.